10 simple ways to start eating healthy

 It is so important to stay well-hydrated, it will help your body function properly and it also helps make sure you don’t overeat.
 Sometimes you may feel hungry when, in fact, you’re actually just thirsty.
 This is a way of tuning into your body’s needs so make it a habit to sip on clean water to make sure you drink at least 2-3 liters during a day.
 This will cleanse your body and support your overall health.

 8. Check the nutrition label before you buy food

 The front on packed foods is all advertising, you need to flip it around for the real story.
 A simple rule is that the more ingredients, the more likely it has visited a few processing steps where something artificial was mixed in.
-Checking the label is a great way to find out if there are unnecessary ingredients in something seemingly healthy.
-Most often, a shorter label translates into the healthier choice!
+Checking the label is an empowering way to find out if there are unnecessary ingredients in something seemingly healthy.
+Most often, a shorter label translates into a healthier choice.

 9. Cook clean at home more

 If you really want to start eating healthier it’s a good thing to start enjoying time in the kitchen.
 It doesn’t need to be complicated, just learn some basics and start experimenting at home in your own kitchen.
 When you cook at home, you know exactly which ingredients are going into your meal and you can make conscious choices about what you truly want to eat.
 The result is worth the effort!

 10. Eat your food mindfully

 When you sit down to a meal, try to really slowdowns and savor every bite.
 Give yourself time and make sure to properly chew your food, this will help your digestive system enormously.
 Be aware that it takes your brain about 20 minutes to realize your stomach is full.
 If you’re stressing and eating way too fast odds are you’re going to accidentally eat past the full and wind up totally stuffed, so slow down.